vquiros-atieh/CourseProject/Documentation.md

 ### Future Works
 - Add query by Lyric
-- Embed music videos
+- Improve UI
-- Embed full track streaming
+- Integrate guitar chords

 # 3) Usage
 No Installation is required to use this tool.
 Simply follow this link to use [Accio Songs](https://kushagrasoni.pythonanywhere.com/).